 The over-subscription criteria adopted by Flixton Girls School is:

-1. "Looked after” children (as defined in the Education Act 2002 – Admissions).
+- “Looked after” children (as defined in the Education Act 2002 – Admissions).

 - Children who will have a sibling attending the school at the time of the applicant’s proposed admission.
 (This includes half/step/adopted/foster sisters and any other children living at the same address as part of the same family unit).

-3. Children who live in the catchment area of the school.
+- Children who live in the catchment area of the school.

-5. Children who live nearest to the school, measured in a direct straight line from the front door of the child’s permanent place of residence to the main entrance of the school.
+- Children who live nearest to the school, measured in a direct straight line from the front door of the child’s permanent place of residence to the main entrance of the school.

 If there are more applicants than can be accommodated at the school in criteria 1-4, places will be offered to those children in each criteria whose place of residence is nearest to the school as defined in criterion 5.
 This will be measured using property co-ordinates provided through a combination of the Trafford Local Land and Property Gazeteer (BS7666), other Local Authorities and Royal Mail Postal Address Information.

 The criteria used to determine admission refer in every case to the child’s home address.
 This means the address where the child normally and permanently lives on a full-time basis, not the address of any child-minder or relative.
 In the case of parents who are separated and where child-care arrangements are shared between the two addresses in the catchment – the average of the distances of the two addresses from the school will be used for the purposes of determining priority for admission.